smarty-prototypes/go-disruptor/README.md

 ---------
 This code is currently experimental (pre-Alpha stage) and is not supported or recommended for production environments.
 It does not have any unit tests and is only meant serve as spike code to and a proof of concept that the Disruptor is possible on the Go runtime despite some of the limits imposed by the [Go memory model](http://golang.org/ref/mem).

-We are very interested to receive feedback on this project and how performance can be improved using subtle techniques such as additional cache line padding, memory alignment, utilizing a pointer vs a struct in a given location, replacing less optimal techniques with more optimal ones, especially in the performance critical paths of `Reserve`/`Commit` in the various `Sequencer` structs as well as the `Receive` operation of the `Listener`.
+We are very interested to receive feedback on this project and how performance can be improved using subtle techniques such as additional cache line padding, memory alignment, utilizing a pointer vs a struct in a given location, replacing less optimal techniques with more optimal ones, especially in the performance critical paths of `Reserve`/`Commit` in the various `Writer` structs as well as the `Receive` operation of the `Reader`.

 Caveats
 -------